GabeScott/standard-works-vault/General Conference/1975 October - The Faith of a Child.md

 Meanwhile in Salt Lake City, with no knowledge of the events transpiring in Shreveport, a most unusual situation developed.
 For the weekend of the Shreveport Louisiana Stake Conference, I had been assigned to El Paso, Texas.
 President Ezra Taft Benson called me to his office and explained that one of the other Brethren had done some preparatory work regarding the stake division in El Paso.
 He asked if I would mind were another to be assigned to El Paso and I assigned elsewhere.
 Of course there was no problem—anywhere would be fine with me.
 Then President Benson said, “Brother Monson, I feel impressed to have you visit the Shreveport Louisiana Stake.”
 The assignment was accepted.
 The day came.
 I arrived in Shreveport.

 That Saturday afternoon was filled with meetings—one with the stake presidency, one with priesthood leaders, one with the patriarch, then yet another with the general leadership of the stake.
 Rather apologetically, Stake President Charles F. Cagle asked if my schedule would permit me time to provide a blessing to a ten-year-old girl afflicted with cancer.
 Her name: Christal Methvin.
 I responded that, if possible, I would do so, and then inquired if she would be at the conference, or was she in a Shreveport hospital?
-Knowing the time was tightly scheduled, President Cage almost whispered that Christal was confined to her home—more than eighty miles from Shreveport!
+Knowing the time was tightly scheduled, President Cage almost whispered that Christal was confined to her home—*more than eighty miles from Shreveport!*

 I examined the schedule of meetings for that evening and the next morning—even my return flight.
 There simply was no available time.
 An alternative suggestion came to mind.
 Could we not remember the little one in our public prayers at conference?
 Surely the Lord would understand.
 On this basis, we proceeded with the scheduled meetings.

 When the word was communicated to the Methvin family, there was understanding but a trace of disappointment as well.
 Hadn’t the Lord heard their prayers?
 Hadn’t he provided that Brother Monson would come to Shreveport?
 Again the family prayed, asking for a final favor—that their precious Christal would realize her desire.

 At the very moment the Methvin family knelt in prayer, the clock in the stake center showed the time to be 7:45.
 The leadership meeting had been inspirational.
 I was sorting my notes, preparing to step to the pulpit, when I heard a voice speak to my spirit.
-The message was brief, the words familiar: “Suffer the little children to come unto me, and forbid them not: for of such is the kingdom of God.”
-(Mark 10:14.)
+The message was brief, the words familiar: “Suffer the little children to come unto me, and forbid them not: for of such is the kingdom of God.” ([[Mark 10.14|Mark 10:14]].)
 My notes became a blur.
 My thoughts turned to a tiny girl in need of a blessing.
 The decision was made.
 The meeting schedule was altered.
 After all, people are more important than meetings.
 I turned to Bishop James Serra and asked that he leave the meeting and advise the Methvins.

 The Methvin family had just arisen from their knees when the telephone rang and the message was relayed that early Sunday morning—the Lord’s day—in a spirit of fasting and prayer, we would journey to Christal’s bedside.